Ido-Don/commander/README.md

 Every network device is also a computer that needs to be managed. networking and IT teams work hard to maintain a level of standardization in the network but with large scale networks it becomes almost impossible.
-Instead of counting on humans to mannualy check the software version in 200 devices, have the commander check all of them at once!
+Instead of counting on humans to manually check the software version in 200 devices, have the commander check all of them at once!

 ## High level functionality